sel1nabd/bsl-translator/README.md

 # BSL (British Sign Language) Translator

 A real-time Python-based British Sign Language translator using computer vision and hand tracking.
+Note that this is very caca claude code - I'm just practicing.

 ## Installation